ClaudiaLie/MS_4_FitIt/README.md

 ### Fonts
 ### Icons
-For the logo I have created a design with https://www.designhill.com/tools/logo-maker
+For the logo I have created a design with https://www.designhill.com/tools/logo-maker All the images are copyright free from: https://unsplash.com/
 ### Colors
+I have been researching the psychology of colors to find a color scheme that would be percieved as fun, inviting and pleasant for any visitor.
+A really good source to get inspired was https://www.canva.com/colors/color-meanings/
 ### Styling

 # Project Features